-Systematic map acts as an overview of distribution and abundance of evidence in relation to a broad research topic [22].
-Systematic maps enable the identification of gaps in research, knowledge clusters, study themes and methodologies in studies.
-Additionally, analysis of bibliometric data such as citation numbers, publishing information and author collaboration details from published studies provides details of authors collaboration networks, which can be used to identify the trend of study, research groups and impact of studies.
-The insights provided by a systematic map help direct future research effort more accurately and effectively.
+A systematic map acts as an overview of distribution and abundance of evidence in relation to a broad research topic [22].
+They can enable the identification of gaps in research, knowledge clusters, study themes, and methodologies in studies (James et al., 2016).
+Additionally, analysis of bibliometric data such as citation numbers, publishing information and author collaboration details from published studies provides details of author collaboration networks, which can be used to identify the research specialties, research groups and impact of studies.
+The insights provided by a systematic map can therefore help direct future research efforts more effectively.

-To determine the research question for this systematic map, several major aspects are considered, including the location of study, year of publication, study types, and metric used for identifying ocean warming events.
-Marine Ecoregions of the World (MEOW) was introduced as a hierarchical biogeoregionalisation of coastal and shelf areas based on biogeographic assessments, ecoregional assessments, government-derived or supported systems and input from different researchers and assessments [23].
+When collating and classifying research evidence, we need to consider factors such as the location of the study, year of publication, study types, and metric used for identifying ocean warming events.
+Marine Ecoregions of the World (MEOW) (Spalding et al., 2007) introduced a hierarchical biogeoregionalisation of coastal and shelf areas based on biogeographic assessments, ecoregional assessments, government-derived or supported systems and input from different researchers and assessments [23].
 Using MEOW as a standardised reference for location enables a systematic approach for recording locational data in marine conservation planning and research, enabling a more robust referencing between studies to identify biogeographical data.
-In early 2010s, more publications begin to record the effects of ocean warming and extreme weather events on subtropical coral reefs [24-26], therefore, assessing studies from as far as 2010 will allow a good understanding of existing relevant literature on the topic.
-Methods of recording extreme temperature events are available in a variety of ways; most common methods of recording include degree heating weeks [27-29] and marine heatwaves [30].
-Using standardised event recording methods allows direct comparison between study, and the use of DHW and MHW is also reproducible using openly available NOAA’s remote sensing data.
+In the early 2010s, more publications began to record the effects of ocean warming and extreme weather events on subtropical coral reefs [24-26]; therefore, assessing studies from as far as 2010 will allow a good understanding of up-to-date literature on the topic.
+Many methods of recording extreme temperature events are used; most common methods of recording include degree heating weeks (DHW) [27-29] and marine heatwaves (MHW) [30].
+Using standardised metrics to assess heating events allows direct comparison between studies.
 Identifying the literature that utilised these standardised methods will provide insights into the commonality of using DHW and MHW in study of subtropical coral reefs.

 Objective of the Review

-The following questions are the aim of this systematic map as outlined in the published protocol [31]:
+The following questions are outlined in the published protocol [31] to be answered in this systematic map:

 What is the evidence, since 2010, within scientific literature on the impact of ocean warming to subtropical and temperate corals and coral reefs?

-How has sea surface temperature data been recorded in subtropical and temperate coral reef locations?
+How has sea surface temperature (SST) data been recorded in subtropical and temperate coral reef locations?

 Are the studies using MHW (Marine heatwaves) and/or DHW (degree heating weeks) as their metrics of evaluation of climate events?